Mahalakshmi-24/code-journal/README.md

      Journaling is a tool, and a Code Journal is a tool for anyone who uses technology (not just specifically code), be it in their job or as a hobby (developers, software architects, QA/testers, etc).

 ## The benefits of keeping a Code Journal

+     * Get everything out of your head

+      * Track your growth

+      * Track your goals and progress

+      * Save time

+      * Manage multiple projects more easily

+      * Develop a coding or working philosophy